tomas-fryza/vhdl-course/labs/04-segment/README.md

 ## Part 2: VHDL code for seven-segment display decoder

+The Hex to 7-Segment Decoder converts 4-bit binary data to 7-bit control signal which can be displayed on 7-segment display.
+A display consist of 7 LED segments to display 0 to 9 and A to F.

 1. Perform the following steps to simulate the seven-segment display decoder in Vivado.

    1. Create a new Vivado RTL project `display` in your `04-segment` working folder.